-All applicants must provide the below documents in PDF to GENUS (info.genus@wits.ac.za).
+All applicants must provide the below documents in PDF labelled as Year_Grant type_last name_initial of firstname_type of document (e.g. 2025_Postdoc_Kgasi_L_Application) to GENUS (info.genus@wits.ac.za).

+The application will be automatically rejected if applicants do not adhere to the guidelines and the outlined requirements.
 No further changes or requests are considered once the application and required documents are emailed to us.